 Google is introducing something called App Actions, which are basically shortcuts into specific parts of an app.
 So you can jump straight into sending someone a message, for example, or taking a photo in a social media app.

 Text selection has been improved too – more important than you might think – as you can see in the screen grab below.

-The interface has been given a few tweaks here and there, tweaks which may or may not make it into the final version of Android P: the icons on the pull-down quick settings menu are clearer, for example.
-Sliders to adjust the volume also get a redesign in a more compact box in the middle of the screen.
+The interface has been given a few more tweaks here and there, tweaks which may or may not make it into the final version of Android P: the icons on the pull-down quick settings menu are clearer, for example.
+Sliders to adjust the volume also get a redesign in a more compact box up at the side of the screen.

 Notifications get improvements in Android 9 Pie too, with smart replies and in-line picture previews for messages, so you can see more and do more from the notification panel.
 Plus, if you hide a lot of notifications from one particular app, Android P will ask if you want to hide alerts from that app completely.